boristopalov/spotseek/README.md

-# spotseek (WIP)
+# spotseek

-Golang client for the Soulseek protocol, with Spotify integration
+Golang client for the Soulseek protocol